songchunlin/en/_posts/2014-03-01-symmetrical-day-using-r.md

 	[31] "22400422" "22500522" "22600622" "22700722" "22800822"
 	[36] "22900922"

 The result shows we will meet the next symmetrical day in February 2nd, 2020, and totally have 36 symmetrical days in the 21st Century.
-If you want to check what are the symmetrical days from year 3000 to 3099, just modify the first line of the code as `a <- 3000:3099`, and the result will pop up.
+If you want to check the symmetrical days from year 3000 to 3099, just modify the first line of the code as `a <- 3000:3099`, and the result will pop up.
 With the help of R language, the problem was easily figured out.
-Although I wrote the code for fun, it was my first step to entry the world of R language three years ago.
+Although originally I wrote the code for fun, it was my first step to entry the world of R language three years ago.